Legit-Labs/legitify/docs/github/enterprise/repository_no_permission_enforced_by_default.md

 ---
 layout: default
-title: Enterprise Should Define Base Permissions As “No Permission” For All Members
+title: Enterprise Should Define Base Permissions As 'No Permission' For All Members
 parent: Enterprise Policies
 grand_parent: GitHub Policies
 ---

-## Enterprise Should Define Base Permissions As “No Permission” For All Members
+## Enterprise Should Define Base Permissions As 'No Permission' For All Members
 policy name: repository_no_permission_enforced_by_default

 severity: MEDIUM